Luk-kar/Show_Similar_Images/README.md

 ![logs menu](docs/images/Logs.png)

-In this menu, you canP choose if **founded similar images logs** appear or not
+In this menu, you can choose if **founded similar images logs** appear or not
 the **Logs** are saved in the image directory

 ## Help ℹ️